 General Smith has attended numerous Army schools and training programs, including the prestigious Leadership Development Program for Executives taught at Eckerd College, and also has earned a Master of Science Degree in Systems Management from the University of Southern California.
 His awards include the Distinguished Service Medal, the Defense Superior Service Medal, the Legion of Merit with two oak leaf clusters, the Bronze Star, the Meritorious Service Medal with two oak leaf clusters, and the Army Commendation Medal with oak leaf cluster.

-Sheriff and Mrs. Smith, the former Jane Christine Powell, recently celebrated more than 40 years of marriage.
-Their son, Chris, graduated from James Madison University and is a consultant in the Washington, D.C. area.
-Chris has one child – a daughter.
-Sheriff and Mrs. Smith’s daughter, Cherilynne, is a graduate of Liberty University in Lynchburg, Virginia and is an elementary school teacher.
-She is married to Jesse Marsalis, who is a Major in the United States Army.
-The Marsalis’ have six children, four sons and two daughters.
+Sheriff Smith was married to the late Jane Powell Smith for more than 43 years.
+Mrs. Smith passed on in 2015 after fighting a courageous 2½ year battle with breast cancer.
+Their son, Chris, graduated from James Madison University and has an MBA from Virginia Tech.
+Chris is a consultant and realtor in the Washington, D.C. area.
+Chris has one child - a daughter.
+He is married to Dr. Mary Smith.
+Sheriff and Mrs. Smith’s daughter, Cherilynne, is a graduate of Liberty University in Lynchburg, Virginia, with a Bachelor’s Degree in elementary education.
+She is married to Jesse Marsalis, who is a Lt.
+Colonel in the United States Army.
+The Marsalis’ have seven children, five sons and two daughters.
 The Smith family was recognized as a Great American Family while stationed in Mainz, Germany in 1983.